Fertility Clinic Mishap Fuzzies Edges of Wrongful Death and Property Torts

 That family has petitioned the court to have the embryos treated as people in order to have them declared patients of the University Hospital.
 If they are successful, then each of these families will be able to file 4000 wrongful death lawsuits against the hospital.
 The lawsuit, which was previously brought on behalf of the Penniman family, was dismissed by Judge Friedman.
 It has the feel of the type of case that could end up being heard by the U.S. Supreme Court.

-If you’ve been injured by medical negligence or lost someone you love, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith have helped others like you recover millions in damages for their injuries.
+If you’ve been injured by medical negligence or lost someone you love, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. have helped others like you recover millions in damages for their injuries.
 Give us a call or talk to us online to set up an appointment today.